 - Nozzle manufacturers calibrate nozzle flow rates at 100 psig. - When pump pressures are higher than 100 psig, the actual nozzle flow rate will be greater than the gph stamped on the nozzle body.
 (Example: A 1.00 gph nozzle at 140 psig = 1.18 gph)

-Securely tighten the nozzle (90 torque inch pounds).
-For typical nozzle flow rates at various pressures refer to Table 5.
+Securely tighten the nozzle (torque to 90 inch pounds).
+For typical nozzle flow rates at various pressures refer to Table 4.